Syntactic-Sugardaddy/sepm-project/README.md

 # SEPM Group Project Frontend

 This is the *frontend* of the ticket service website we built as a part of the TU Wien 2022 SEPM course.
-The backend is not included, instead we whipped up a *mocked* version of it.
+The backend is not included since we were not allowed to release the source code, instead we whipped up a *mocked* version of it.
 Try searching for the merchandise named `cat`.

 [Check it out in action here](https://syntactic-sugardaddy.github.io/sepm-project/#/)